mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/04-liferay-navigation/02-page-hierarchy.markdown

 ## Creating a Page

-New pages are created through either Site Administration or through the Pages Tree View menu.
+New pages are created through either Site Administration or through the Page Tree View.
 Pages can be created as *Public Pages* which anyone can view, or *Private Pages* which can only be viewed by Site Members.

-### Viewing and Creating Pages through the Pages Tree View
+### Viewing and Creating Pages through the Page Tree View

-The Pages Tree View provides quick access to the page navigation and gives an overview of the page hierarchy.
+The Page Tree View provides quick access to the page navigation and gives an overview of the page hierarchy.
 You can use the search bar to quickly find a page by keyword, or click on a page in the hierarchy to navigate to it.
 You can also click the *View in Page Administration* link to go to the Pages